do3cc/dotfiles/README.md

 When [dotfiles][dotfiles] is run for the first time, it does a few things:

-1. In Ubuntu, Git is installed if necessary via APT (it's already there in OSX).
+1. In mint, Git is installed if necessary via APT (it's already there in OSX).
 1. This repo is cloned into your user directory, under `~/.dotfiles`.
 1. Files in `/copy` are copied into `~/`. ([read more](#the-copy-step))
 1. Files in `/link` are symlinked into `~/`. ([read more](#the-link-step))